 Yellow peaches are often used in baking and cooking, as they hold their shape well and have a slightly firmer texture.
 White peaches are more delicate and are often eaten fresh or used in dishes where a softer texture is desired such as smoothies or fruit salads.

 Because of their delicate flavor and texture, white peaches are often used in desserts, such as pies, cobblers, and ice cream.
 They can also be eaten fresh as a healthy snack or added to veggie salads for a sweet and juicy contrast.
-They are a great option for this Grilled Peach Caprese Recipe.
+They are a great option for this Grilled Peach Caprese Recipe or in these Peaches and Cream Overnight Oats!

 White Peach Nutritional Information